monicah79/capstone-1/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used
 - Inspiration
-- etc
+- Cindy shin

 ## 📝 License